stfbk/A-Secure-and-Quality-of-Service-Aware-Solution-for-the-End-to-End-Protection-of-IoT-Applications/EXP-2/replication-package/README.md

 Download in this directory:
 * ACME by cloning https://github.com/stfbk/ACME/tree/CryptoAC_IoT_Evaluation/ (note that the branch is not "main" but "CryptoAC_IoT_Evaluation"; after cloning, remember to run `git checkout CryptoAC_IoT_Evaluation`)
 * CryptoAFC by cloning https://github.com/stfbk/CryptoAC/tree/CryptoAC_IoT_Evaluation/ (note that the branch is not "main" but "CryptoAC_IoT_Evaluation"; after cloning, remember to run `git checkout CryptoAC_IoT_Evaluation`)

+Generate the TLS certificate for the MQTT broker:
+* go to `CryptoAC/docs/source/gettingstarted/installation/DMInterfaceMQTT/`;
+* run `./createCertificates.sh` (this command requires `keytool` from the OpenJDK); whenever you need to insert a pass phrase, insert the passphrase `password` (without quotes); leave all other (optional) fields as they are.
+Finally, answer `yes` to the question `Trust this certificate? [no]:`.

 # SCENARIO GENERATION